Constitution and By-Laws of the Alpha of Pennsylvania Chapter

 iii.
 Students may be held for consideration at the end of the senior year when a significant disparity appears between a student's grades received at Dickinson and grades received in study abroad programs (or elsewhere off-campus) or when grades received in study abroad programs (or elsewhere off-campus) have not yet been obtained by the College.

-2. For election at the end of the senior year, the candidate shall have satisfied the requirements for graduation, including residency requirements.
+2. For election at the end of the senior year, all students who have satisfied college graduation requirements (including residency requirements) are eligible for consideration.
 The candidate’s Dickinson grade point average shall be in the top 10% of the class based on moral character and the following academic criteria: